Software Requirements Specification – Why does your startup need it? How to make it right?

 Team knows your idea from end to end

-With the formed specification you can be sure that everyone sees the picture as you do, and knows your expectation for the final product.
+With the formed specification you can be sure that everyone sees the picture as you do, and knows your expectations for the final product.
 Every developer based on his/her experience can make totally different assumptions if there is no transparency.
-This can lead to tons of misunderstandings and lost time so the specification is a great solution.
+This can lead to misunderstandings and lost time so the specification is a great solution.

 It’s actually useful to arrange a small brainstorm with the technical team.
-With their experience, they can make great suggestions that will benefit your product.
-Their suggestions can become crucial for you to the latest technology.
+With their experience, they can make great suggestions that will benefit your product, help avoid risks, and stand out.

 Polishing the idea